jiahengxiong/jiahengxiong.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I obtained my Bachelor's degree in Communication Engineering from the School of Electronic Information and Communications at Huazhong University of Science and Technology (HUST).
+I obtained my Bachelor's degree in Telecommunication Engineering from the School of Electronic Information and Communications at Huazhong University of Science and Technology (HUST).
 I then completed my Master’s degree in Telecommunication Engineering at Politecnico di Milano, graduating **cum laude**.

 In May 2025, I joined the [**Bonsai Lab**](https://www.bonsai.deib.polimi.it/) at Politecnico di Milano as a PhD student, working under the supervision of **Prof. Massimo Tornatore** and **Prof. Francesco Musumeci**.